D1ang/Soccersystems/README.md

 With years of field experience, we have built a well-known form and work ethic in creating designs.
 We asked our customers from day to day what they would like to see in a sample and came up with the following points:

- - As a user, I want to easily fill in the forms for a service request (services)
+ - As a user, I want to easily fill in the forms for a order request (services)
- - As a user, I want to upload my artwork fast and easy in the same system (checkout form)
  - As a user, I want a secured overview of my order history (dashboard)
  - As a user, I want the system to remember my cart, for if I want to make changes later (cart)
  - As a user, I do not want to fill in my details every time, but do want to change them if needed (profile)
- - As an employee, I want to know which service are required per order (order)
+ - As an employee, I want to know which items are required per order (order)
  - As an employee, I want to change the status of an order (admin list actions)
- - As an employee, I would like to download the artwork (order details)
- - As an employee, I would like to upload and overwrite the artwork (order details)
  - As an employee, I want to search and filter the orders (search & filter)

 ### Strategy